exanauts/ExaPF.jl/docs/src/quickstart.md

 ```

 `polar_gpu` will load all the structures it needs on the GPU, to
-avoid unnecessary movements between the host and the device.
+avoid unnecessary movements between the host and the backend.
 We can load the other structures directly on the GPU with:
 ```@repl quickstart
 stack_gpu = ExaPF.NetworkStack(polar_gpu)